 Where to stay in the desert

-Cultural Etiquette to be Aware of Planning Your Trip to the UAE
+Cultural Etiquette to Be Aware of Planning Your Trip to the UAE

 The UAE is a majority Sunni Muslim country.
 That said, there is a huge expatriate population in the country – many estimate that more than 85% of the country’s current population of nearly 10 million are not actually citizens.
-This makes it an immensely multi-cultural country welcoming of many cultures and religions.
+This makes it an immensely multicultural country welcoming many cultures and religions.

 There are dress standards expected of visitors to the UAE.
-Whilst these may be more relaxed than other neighboring Muslim countries in the Gulf, they should not be forgotten by tourists.
+Whilst these may be more relaxed than other neighbouring Muslim countries in the Gulf, they should not be forgotten by tourists.
 There are different expectations while sitting at a beach resort to what you should wear in a public area such as a mall or out in the desert.

 Whilst you’re in Dubai, DO make time to learn more about the culture.
 Plan a visit to a Mosque or see what’s happening at the Sheikh Mohammed Centre for Cultural Understanding.

-The national language is Arabic but as a tourist you’ll find English is the most widely spoken and only language you’ll need to know to get by.
+The national language is Arabic, but as a tourist, you’ll find English is the most widely spoken and only language you’ll need to know to get by.

 Setting your Family Holiday Budget for the UAE

-A family holiday to the UAE can undoubtedly set you back a bit if you go with a bells and whistles holiday package.
+A family holiday to the UAE can undoubtedly set you back a bit if you go with a bells-and-whistles holiday package.

 Plan your splurges in advance – be it a desert tour or a trip up the Burj Khalifa – then set aside money for accommodation and meals.
-There are many great free and really cheap things you can do in Dubai and an extensive list of ideas and places to visit in Abu Dhabi where you can still have an amazing and immersive experience.
+There are many great free and really cheap things you can do in Dubai and an extensive list of ideas and places to visit in Abu Dhabi for free, where you can still have an amazing and immersive experience.

 Some of the most popular activities in Dubai to consider in your UAE itinerary

-Don’t Get Complacent on COVID
+Don’t Get Complacent about COVID